Muogamarra Nature Reserve

 Muogamarra Nature Reserve is an extraordinary place to view wildflowers in spring, just north of Sydney.
 It opens just 6 weekends a year, preserving the fragile ecosystems and Aboriginal cultural heritage.

 Visit Muogamarra in spring as the reserve transforms into a brilliant display of colour when wildflowers come into bloom.
 You’ll see waratahs, majestic angophoras, old-man banksias, pink boronias and delicate native orchids.
 The reserve is home to many native animals like echidnas, and birdwatchers might glimpse a soaring wedge-tail eagle or an iconic lyrebird.

 If you'd prefer to take things at your own pace, simply pack a picnic and a pair of binoculars and take in spectacular views on a self-guided walk.
-This is only possible during one of the 6 weekends that the reserve is open to the public.
-If you're interested in a self-guided walk, please contact Kalkari Discovery Centre for information on walking track options.
+This is only possible during the 6 weekends that the reserve is open to the public.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.

 Muogamarra Nature Reserve is open to the public from 9am to 4.30pm for 6 weekends around August and September each year.
 The reserve is closed to the public at other times to protect sensitive natural and cultural heritage values.

 02 9472 9300

 Contact hours: 9am to 5pm daily.
 9am to 4pm daily in June and July.
 Closed Christmas Day.

 - Ku-ring-gai Chase National Park, Ku-ring-gai Chase Road, Mount Colah NSW 2080